crossjam/adoptedart/README.md

 Copyright (c) 2012 Brian M. Dennis

-AdoptedArt by Brian M. Dennis is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 United States][2] License.
+AdoptedArt by Brian M. Dennis.
+This work is licensed under the Creative Commons [Attribution-NonCommercial-ShareAlike 3.0 United States License][2].
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/3.0/us/ or send a letter to Creative Commons, 444 Castro Street, Suite 900, Mountain View, California, 94041, USA.

 This project is a remix of [Matt Pearson's](http://zenbullets.com) work at [AbandonedArt.org](http://abandonedart.org).
 The project is an